COP30: Climate Summit Gets Half the UK News Coverage It Did Last Year

 Breakfast and evening bulletins are the most critical timeslots for ITV, BBC and Sky News.

-We wanted to understand how often they covered the conference on the first, penultimate and final days of COP30.
-Our analysis shows the three broadcasters’ breakfast and evening shows devoted a total of 59 minutes, or 3% of total airtime, to the summit.
+The three broadcasters’ breakfast and evening shows devoted a total of 59 minutes to the summit across these key dates, or just 3% of total airtime.
 This is around one-third of last year’s 127 minutes (9%), and well below the 194 minutes (8%) given to COP28.

 Coverage has declined steadily in both programme types over the past three years.
-During COP30, breakfast shows mentioned the summit in about half of episodes, and evening bulletins in around 70%.
-By contrast, during COP28 and COP29, 100% of breakfast episodes mentioned the summit and around 90% of evening episodes did on the key dates.
+During COP30, breakfast shows mentioned the summit in about half of the episodes, and evening bulletins in around 70%.
+By contrast, during COP28 and COP29, 100% of breakfast episodes mentioned the summit on key dates, and around 90% of evening episodes did.

 Methodology